How Much Does an Above-Ground Pool Cost?

 Some types of above-ground pools are easier to install than others.
 This is especially true if the area where the pool will be placed is already level and needs minimal excavation.
 All sod and rocks must be removed at a minimum, but the ground must also be leveled, tamped, and often filled with a base of sand.

-But building the pool itself is another matter to consider if you’re unfamiliar with putting together large projects.
+But building the pool itself is another matter to consider for someone unfamiliar with putting together large projects.
 In most cases, it’s much easier and safer to let a pro handle the installation so there are no issues with leaks or improperly installed features.

 Q. How much do inground vs. semi-inground vs. above-ground pool costs compare?